Samlesbury: History

 The village's name is derived from the Old English sceamol, meaning ledge and burh meaning fortification, hence literally "ledge fortification".
 It may also be that the name at least partly derives from the Roman name for the River Ribble and its eponymous Celtic deity, Belisama.

-In the 13th and 14th centuries, there was fortified house near the river, probably a stone tower, held by the Denyas family.
+In the Late Middle Ages a fortified house stood near the river, the home of the Denyas family.
 It was destroyed by the Scots during The Great Raid of 1322.
-A family heiress, Alicia Denyas, married Gilbert de Southworth, builder of Samlesbury Hall.
+An heiress, Alicia Denyas, married Gilbert de Southworth, the builder of Samlesbury Hall.

 The parish was part of Preston Rural District throughout its existence from 1894 to 1974.
 In 1974 the parish became part of South Ribble.

 Samlesbury Hall

 Samlesbury Hall is a manor house built in 1325 which has been many things since then including a public house and girls' boarding school, but since 1925, when it was saved from being demolished for its timber, it has been administered by a registered charitable trust, the Samlesbury Hall Trust.
 This Grade I listed medieval manor house attracts more than 50,000 visitors each year.